coverclock/com-diag-tesoro/README.md

 # Examples

-In the examples below, the "maps" HTTP server is a Raspberry Pi 4B running behind my firewall and running OpenStreetMaps, currently with the database and map data for North America.
+In the examples below, "maps" is a OSM tile server on a Raspberry Pi 4B running behind my firewall and running OpenStreetMaps, currently with the database and map data for North America.

-The base script renders a static map centered on my Differential GNSS base station coordinates.
+The base page renders a static map centered the coordinates of my Differential GNSS base station coordinates.
+This is a quick way to tell of the tile server is working from any computer on the same network.

 <http://maps/tesoro/base.html>

-The query script takes a URL query containing a latitude and longitude, in decimal degrees, and a label, and renders a map centered at those coordinates.
+The query page takes a query URL containing a latitude and longitude, in decimal degrees, and a label, and renders a map centered at those coordinates.
+This is an easy way to view a static map from any computer on the same network.

 <http://maps/tesoro/query.html?LAT=39.7943071&LON=-105.1533805>

-The draganddrop script renders a moving map display from data collected using Hazer and fed to it via the Diminuto observation feature via an initial drag-and-drop of the observation file.
+The draganddrop page renders a dynamic moving map display from data collected using Hazer and fed to it via the Diminuto observation feature via an initial drag-and-drop of the observation file.
 A marker shows the target being tracked, and the map pans to keep the marker centered.
 Clicking on the marker shows the time in UTC at which the position was determined.
 This can be done in real-time or by playing back a CSV file collected in the past.
+(The fun/tesoroplayback.sh script in the Hazer repository is an example of the latter.)

 <http://maps/tesoro/draganddrop.html>